 This city was the fulcrum of the Cold War, and its street art and edgy cultural energy are reminders of how central Berlin has been to the history of the world in the last five decades.
 Deeper digging finds the layers of history and culture that are still the place’s bedrock, too, from the first half of the 20th century, when Berliners were part of the political energy that launched two world wars.
 On a single street here, you can look and find a building that the Nazis built to last a 1000 years, while snaking just around the corner are remaining segments of the Berlin Wall.
 Prepare to be amazed!

 (Also be ready for some of the nightlife energy of Berlin to shock you, because this city is where even the Spanish come to let loose after dark.
 Nobody’s night in Europe is ever bigger than what native or transplanted Berliners live on the weekends.)

 No city is more suggestive of the “new” Europe than historic Prague.
 And no city has featured more centuries of hope, struggle, beauty and frustration.
-Our classrooms will be everwhere in this jewel of a city, from the historic clock tower in the center of Prague to the tortured village of martyrdrom just a few miles outside of the city, Lidice.
+Our classrooms will be everywhere in this jewel of a city, from the historic clock tower in the center of Prague to the tortured village of martyrdom just a few miles outside of the city, Lidice.